 A special headrest which catches eccentric impact will react as airbag in the vehicle.

-Based on our experience in traffic accidents research, we have designed two patents.
+Based on our long-term experience in traffic accident research, we have proposed two patents.

 Based on our practical experiences, we have developed a set of recommendations for working with aging population.